 a meeting of examiners at which marks are confirmed and / or decisions are made about progression or academic award.
-At Northumbria University it is known as the Programme Assessment Board (PAB).

 Exclusion the prohibition on attendance at or access (including electronic access) to any part of the University and its facilities.
 Excluded students may not offer themselves for assessment and any outstanding assessments will not be considered by Examination Boards.
 This usually arises due to Tuition Fee debt.